alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-12-ruling-on-learning-english.md

 ---
+date: 2024-09-12
+group1: true
+hijri: Rabiul Awwal 09, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Is learning English haram?"
-hijri: "Rabiul Awwal 09, 1446"
-lang: en
-locale: en
-date: 2024-09-12
-category: [fatwas]
-note: true
-summary: "If there is a religious or worldly need for learning the English language or other foreign languages, there is no harm in learning it."
+summary: If there is a religious or worldly need for learning the English language or other foreign languages, there is no harm in learning it.
-group1: true
+title: Is learning English haram?
 ---

 ### Question: